 As per the latest reports, Twitter is going to bring some changes to its API.
-If this turns out to be true then it may cause a huge problem to the third-party apps like group DMs, polls, moments etc.
+If this turns out to be true, then it may cause a huge problem for third-party apps like group DMs, polls, moments, etc.

-For past several years, Twitter had been hosting tons of third-party apps.
+For the past several years, Twitter has been hosting tons of third-party apps.
 These are used to push the users to their respective applications.
-A few years ago when the company instigated the token limit, this stopped some of the renowned users like Flamingo, all of a sudden.
-Last year in the month of December the online news and social networking site, Twitter announced that they will stop all the streaming API in June 2018 which are running currently.
-This decision may affect the third-party Twitter clients like Twitterific, Talon, Tweetbot and Tweetings heavily as because of this some of the vital features like push notifications, auto refresh ability may just disappear.
+A few years ago when the company instigated the token limit, this stopped some of the renowned users like Flamingo all of a sudden.
+Last year in December, the online news and social networking site Twitter announced that they would stop all the streaming API in June 2018, which are currently running.
+This decision may affect the third-party Twitter clients like Twitterific, Talon, Tweetbot and Tweetings heavily as because of this, some of the vital features like push notifications, and auto refresh ability may just disappear.

-In apps-of-a-feather.com developers from Talon, Tweetbot posted some of the major concerns which may arise due to the upcoming changes in the API.
+In apps-of-a-feather.com, developers from Talon, and Tweetbot posted some of the major concerns which may arise due to the upcoming changes in the API.
 Here are the details:

 With access, we might be able to implement some push notifications, but they would be limited at the standard level to 35 Twitter accounts – our products must deliver notifications to hundreds of thousands of customers.
-No pricing has been given for Enterprise level service with unlimited accounts – we have no idea if this will be an affordable option for us and our users.
+No pricing has been given for Enterprise-level service with unlimited accounts – we have no idea if this will be an affordable option for our users and us.